 Healing Springs Ranch offers residential inpatient programs that generally last for 30 to 90 days and are based on each patient’s needs.
 The longer the program lasts, the more likely that clients are to avoid relapse.
 During treatment, clients live at the rehab facility.
 It’s the ideal solution for people with severe addictions and a high risk of health complications.

 Outpatient programs can last for various lengths of time.
 Clients travel between home and the rehab facility during treatment.
-This approach gives them more flexibility to continue working, going to school and taking care of family.
+This approach gives them more flexibility to continue working, going to school and taking care of the family.
 However, it may be ideal for people with a mild opiate addiction and low risk of health complications.

 Addiction Counseling Options